mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 SA MUST cover the Traffic Selectors negotiated for the old Child SA.
 And in practically all cases, a new Child SA would not need to cover more Traffic Selectors.
-In the rare case where this would be needed, a new Child SA could be negotiated instead of the current Child SA being rekeyed.
+In the rare case where this would be needed, either a standard rekey could be used or a new Child SA could be negotiated followed by a deletion of the replaced Child SA.

 Similarly, IKEv2 states that the cryptographic parameters negotiated for rekeying SHOULD NOT be different.
 This means that the security properties of the IKE or Child SA in practise do not change during a typical rekey.